Execute

 Results in the IDE

-On the right-hand side, the histogram of the results is depicted.
-Each bin represent a specific measurement result and its hight represents the counts of that measurement.
-By hovering over a specific bin, the variables of that measurement results are depicted, as well as the counts of that bin.
+The histogram of the results is on the right.
+Each bin represent a specific measurement result and its height represents the counts of that measurement.
+Hover over a specific bin to see the variables of the measurement results and the counts of that bin.

-At the top-right corner there are two buttons.
-The right one allows downloading the results of the job in a specific format like .csv
+In the top right corner are two buttons.
+The left button suggests further options for analyzing the histogram results and the right one downloads the results of the job in a specific format such as .csv

 Results in the SDK